Yeashu/AlgoTrading-app/README.md

 ## How It Works

-### Backtesting with Multiprocessing
+- ### Backtesting with Multiprocessing

    Our backtesting script utilizes the power of multiprocessing to run backtests for multiple stocks in parallel.
 This not only speeds up the backtesting process significantly but also allows for efficient utilization of system resources, making it ideal for testing multiple strategies across a wide range of stocks.
 We leverage the `backtesting.py` library by Kernc for conducting backtests and strategy optimization, ensuring robust and accurate results.

-### Data Integration with FivePaisaWrapper
+- ### Data Integration with FivePaisaWrapper

   In addition to fetching historical stock data from Yahoo Finance using the `yfinance` library, AlgoTrading-app offers the option to use our custom `FivePaisaWrapper`.
 This wrapper utilizes multithreading to download historical and intraday stock data concurrently, making it faster than traditional methods.
 Compared to 5paisa's own API SDK `py5paisa`, our wrapper is up to **20** times faster during bulk download of stock data.

-### Live Execution (Work in Progress)
+- ### Live Execution (Work in Progress)

-While live execution of trading strategies is not currently implemented in AlgoTrading-app, it's on our to-do list.
+  While live execution of trading strategies is not currently implemented in AlgoTrading-app, it's on my to-do list.

+# Usage Instructions

 ## Setup